20tzwiller/20tzwiller/README.md

 My name is Thomas Zwiller
 I’m interested in sports analytics

-I’m currently building an NCAAF elo model
+I’m currently building an NCAAF Elo model

 How to reach me: 20tzwiller@gmail.com

 Fun fact: In May I will graduate with an MSBA from Notre Dame!

 <!---